exonum/exonum-doc/src/advanced/serialization.md

 index.
 Slice elements are located in memory without gaps in the order of increasing their indexes.

 Slices like structures have header and body.
+Each element takes 8 bytes in the header for a corresponding segment pointer.
 If slice consists of fixed-length elements, then its body contain elements themselves.
 If slice consists of var-length elements, the body of such a slice contains pointers to the elements of the slice, and elements themselves are located